wnjoon/wnjoon.github.io/_posts/2025-03-02-go-slice-initialization.md

 ---
 layout: post
 title:  "Understanding Slice Initialization and Capacity in Go"
-description: "Understanding slice capacity behavior is essential for writing efficient Go programs, especially when dealing with large or dynamic data structures."
+description: "Understanding slice capacity behavior is essential for writing efficient Go programs, especially when dealing with large or dynamic data structures.
+This guide explains how length, capacity, and the append function work together."
 categories: dev
 # tags: [ethereum, solidity, smartcontract]
-keywords: go, slice, capacity
+keywords: go, slice, capacity, make, append
 comments: true
+author: Wonjoon

+schema:
+  '@type': TechArticle
+  about:
+    - '@type': Thing
+      name: "Slice in Go"
+      description: "A fundamental data structure in the Go programming language that provides a more flexible view into the elements of an array."
 ---

 ## Table of Contents